By Joseph A. Giannone

 WASHINGTON (Reuters) - Individual investors are wading back into the market nearly three years after the financial crisis, but some U.S. brokerage executives said their customers remain cautious.

 The industry's "views of what clients want is outdated.
-So much time is spent looking for ways to produce upside, as opposed to what the clients want, which is protection against the downside," said Sallie Krawcheck, who as Bank of America Corp's
+So much time is spent looking for ways to produce upside, as opposed to what the clients want, which is protection against the downside," said Sallie Krawcheck, who as Bank of America Corp's <BAC.N> wealth management division president oversees giant brokerage Merrill Lynch.
+"There is a disconnect."

 Stock prices have bounced back since the depths of the crisis in 2008 and 2009, but the confidence of small investors remains shaken.
 A panel of four executives said brokerages can do a lot to address those concerns -- and must, or they risk losing a new generation of customers put off by a decade of negative returns.